What is the arc force setting on new inverter welders?

 My usual advice to anyone having any trouble setting amperage for stick welding is to set the machine just hot enough so that it will not stick the rod when you hold a tight arc.
 Then....hold a tight arc.

-So it makes sense that I would be a fan of arc control/dig.
+So it makes sense that I would be a fan of the arc control/dig settings available on some machines.

 In other words, when you are just about to stick the rod ( thats why they call it stick welding...right???) the arc force bumps up the amperage just a bit so that you keep welding.